NexPlayer/Unity-SDK/advanced/multiview.md

 ---
 ## Sample code for Multiview

-This sample will only use code to setup de environment and will use RawImages to render.
+This sample will only use code to setup the environment and will use RawImages to render.
 You can also use the Unity editor to speed up some steps.

 Like all custom players, inherit from **NexPlayerBehaviour**, use field **NexPlayerMultistreamController** provided by NexPlayerBehaviour to allow for multiple streams and **NexPlayerRenderController** to display the videos on Unity objects.